-For the ipfixTransportSessionTable, the ipfixTemplateTable, the ipfixMeteringProcessTable, and the ipfixSelectionProcessTable statistical tables are defined that augment those tables.
-All the statistical tables contain a discontinuity object that holds a timestamp that denotes the time when a discontinuity event occurred to notify the management system that the counters contained in those tables might not be continuous anymore.
+Statistical tables that augment the ipfixTransportSessionTable, ipfixTemplateTable, ipfixMeteringProcessTable, and ipfixSelectionProcessTable have been defined.
+All the statistical tables contain a discontinuity object that holds a timestamp denoting the time when a discontinuity event occurred, in order to notify the management system that the counters contained in those tables might not be continuous anymore.